rodneyshupe/Cookbook/Recipes/Canapes-Tapas/BakedBrieCups.rst

 using 6 frozen phyllo sheets and 1/8 cup melted butter.

 1. Lightly grease 24 mini muffin or tart tins; set aside.
 2. Place 1 sheet of phyllo on work surface.
-Brush sheet lightly with butter.
-Top with second sheet; brush with butter.
-Top with third sheet; brush with butter.
+Brush lightly with butter.
+   Top with a second sheet and brush with butter.
+Top with a third sheet and brush with butter.
 Cut lengthwise into 4 strips and crosswise into 6 strips to make 24 squares.
-3. Press each square into prepared cup.
-Bake in centre of 400F oven for about 5 minutes or until golden.
+3. Press each square into a prepared cup.
+Bake in centre of 400F oven until golden, about 5 minutes.
 Let cool in pan on rack.
 Repeat with remaining phyllo.